-Thermoplastic coatings can be formulated differently.
+Thermoset powder coatings can be formulated differently.
 Poor storage conditions will affect them in different ways despite having the same storage and condition period.
-Variations in storage temperatures may lead to a reaction within the container that will ultimately make the thermoplastic difficult to apply.
+Variations in storage temperatures may lead to a reaction within the container that will ultimately make the thermoset powder moist, lumpy, and difficult to apply.
 Here are a few tips to follow during the storing process.
-Under these conditions, our thermoplastic coatings will have a shelf life of at least 12 months.
+Under these conditions, our thermoset powder coatings will have a shelf life of at least 12 months.

 – During transport, avoid over-stacking containers leading trailer roof if you take care of logistics.

 – For storage, stockpile containers in an area with an ambient temperature of 27 ̊C (80 ̊F) at no more than 55% relative humidity.